 Symptoms of depression can include:

-Each person experiences depression in their own way--few experience all the symptoms.
+Each person experiences depression in their own way--few people experience all the symptoms.

 Depression can occur at any age and it’s estimated that roughly one-sixth of all people will experience depression at some point during their lives.
-Women are more likely to struggle with depression, with some studies showing that up to one-third of women may get depressed.
+Women are more likely to struggle with depression, with some studies showing that up to one-third of women may face this challenge in their lifetime.

 Risk factors for depression include: